 Habitual offender convictions prevent you from getting parole for at least three years.

-Gun enhancement
+Gun Enhancement

 If you had “immediate possession or control of a firearm” while participating in a “possession w/intent” offense, they will sentence you two two times the term you’d otherwise be sentenced to.
 That time can’t be deferred or suspended.